cs1302uga/cs1302-minesweeper-alpha/README.md

           ```
           Unable to interpret supplied command-line arguments.
           ```

+          After the program terminates, a user should be able to confirm the exist status of `1` using `echo $?`.

     For the purposes of this assignment, you may safely assume that valid input will be provided for the driver's command line